geekygirldawn/linuxcon_2016/README.md

 option.

-If you are gathing data from open source communities, your best friend is the [MetricsGrimoire](https://github.com/MetricsGrimoire) suite of tools, especially [mlstats](https://github.com/MetricsGrimoire/MailingListStats) for mailing lists and [CVSAnaly](https://github.com/MetricsGrimoire/CVSAnalY) for code repos.
+If you are gathing data from open source communities, your best friend is the [MetricsGrimoire](https://github.com/MetricsGrimoire) suite of tools.
+This presentation uses [mlstats](https://github.com/MetricsGrimoire/MailingListStats) for mailing lists and [bicho](https://metricsgrimoire.github.io/Bicho/) for bug data.

 Mailing Lists
 -------------